 Take my client Robyn for example.
-When it comes to what she?s does she’s worn many hats, from an aromatherapist to social worker and now celebrant, but her golden thread runs brightly through all of these ? it?s story telling.
-Robyn?s ability to listen, empathise and gather stories means in each of her professions she?s been a curator of memories, transforming them into stories that help others make sense of their lives.
+When it comes to what she does she’s worn many hats, from an aromatherapist to social worker and now celebrant, but her golden thread runs brightly through all of these, it’s story telling.
+Robyn’s ability to listen, empathise and gather stories means in each of her professions she’s been a curator of memories, transforming them into stories that help others make sense of their lives.

-So, when she pivoted into her as celebrant, it was this golden thread that made the transition seamless for her audience.
+So, when she pivoted into her business as a celebrant, it was this golden thread that made the transition seamless for her audience.

 Building a brand narrative

-But after returning from my Kilimanjaro climb this year, I had a light bulb moment?although I’m all about the words, they’re simply the tangible outcome of the inner work we do together.
-My brand narrative is to inspire you to adopt an adventurous mindset so you can take action on your launches and offers.
-Boom!
+But after returning from my Kilimanjaro climb this year, I had a light bulb moment…although I’m all about the words, they’re simply the tangible outcome of the inner work we do together.
+My brand narrative is to inspire you to adopt an adventurous mindset so you can take action on your courses, launches and offers.
+Boom! 🎉🎉🎉

 Not only is that much sexier, but it also now fits into a context that makes sense when you hear me on a podcast talking about adventure, mindset and the power of possibility!
 (By the way, want to hear that?
 Find it here).

 Are you thinking about pivoting in your business?
 Here’s one thing you can do today…

 Your brand narrative begins with finding your golden thread.
 To do this identify the 3 pivotal moments in your personal development –